 I stayed at Camping Jungfrau and I loved it.

-Offering traditional camping for travellers arriving in caravans, motorhomes and tents it also provides a range of Bungalows, onsite Mobile Homes and Caravans.
+Offering traditional camping for travellers arriving in caravans, motorhomes and tents and also provide a range of Bungalows, onsite Mobile Homes and Caravans.
 And on top of that, there is a Hostel, Holiday Lodge for Groups of up to 60 people and a Chalet for groups up to 100 in the Summer months and a slight variation on availability for the winter months.

 The holiday park also has the standard shop/kiosk and Restaurant as well as other facilities like a laundry.